U.S. Route 89 in Arizona: History

+U.S. Route 89 (US 89) was one of the original routes of the United States Numbered Highway System, as established on November 11, 1926.
+The designation was formally approved by the Arizona State Highway Department on September 9, 1927, with the establishment of the numbered state highway system.
+Prior to the formal establishment of the U.S. Highway System, the original US 89 proposal had the highway end at proposed US 60 (which was ultimately designated as US 66) in Flagstaff.
+Between Phoenix and Ash Fork, the route was proposed as US 280.
+The route from Nogales to Tucson was proposed as US 380.
+Between Tucson and Phoenix, the route was to be served by US 80, where US 60 would be designated between Ash Fork and Flagstaff.
+Ultimately, the original plans never came to fruition when the system was approved, with US 280 and US 380 never being commissioned.
+US 89 was designated in place of the canceled designations, maintaining a concurrency with US 66 between Ash Fork and Flagstaff, as well as a concurrency with US 80 between Tucson and Phoenix.

-Prior to 1992, the southern terminus of US 89 was at Nogales, Arizona.
+The original route of US 89 began at the international border in Nogales.
 US 89 ran concurrently with Interstate 19 (I-19) until Green Valley.
-The route was taken (in a northerly direction) through Tucson via 6th Avenue, Congress Street and Granada Avenue.
+The route was taken (in a northerly direction) through Tucson via 6th Avenue, Congress Street, and Granada Avenue.
 The route was carried out of Tucson via State Route 77 (SR 77).
-Further north it was carried via the Pinal Pioneer Parkway northwest out of Oracle Junction on SR 79.
+Further north, it was carried via the Pinal Pioneer Parkway northwest out of Oracle Junction on SR 79.
 In Maricopa County, it ran concurrently with existing US 60 along Main Street in Mesa, Apache Boulevard and Mill Avenue in Tempe, then along Van Buren Street in Phoenix to Grand Avenue, then to Wickenburg.
 Departing Wickenburg, it followed US 93 and SR 89 to Prescott.
 Departing Prescott, the route followed present-day SR 89 to Ash Fork, then ran east concurrently with I-40 to Flagstaff.

-In Flagstaff, US 89 ran along old Route 66, Milton Road and Santa Fe Avenue.
+In Flagstaff, US 89 ran concurrently with former US 66, Milton Road and Santa Fe Avenue.
 The highway crossed the Little Colorado River at Cameron on the Cameron Suspension Bridge until 1959, when the bridge was retired and replaced by a parallel span.